Military Move – Tips to Prepare for Your PCS

 Start Planning Your Military Move as Soon as Possible

-A PCS is not something you should take lightly.
+You are not moving for a relationship, but for duty, that’s why a PCS is not something you should take lightly.
 When you get your orders, make sure that you begin planning for a move as soon as possible.

 The time frame for service members to report to their new guard commander can vary from five months to two weeks after they receive an official notification of a PCS.
 That’s why you need to start packing as soon as you can so that the whole process doesn’t feel like a last-minute move.